jo-quantamap/QuantaMap-website/4_news.md

 ---

 # Highlights of our QuantaMap journey
-For more regular updates, follow our [LinkedIn page](https://www.linkedin.com/company/quantamap/)
+For regular updates, follow our [LinkedIn page](https://www.linkedin.com/company/quantamap/)

 <ul>
   {% for post in site.posts %}